tomgrek/hackathon-skeleton/README.md

 	can still have REST endpoints etc), have a look at [this branch](https://github.com/tomgrek/bootcamp-skeleton/tree/with-redux-and-react-router).
 It also includes Redux and animated component transitions.

+If you want to use Passport (user login) - together with Redux and React Router, what I'll call a 'full stack' - use [this branch](https://github.com/tomgrek/bootcamp-skeleton/tree/fullstack).

 ## How to use it?

 ```